-Resident complaints will be reviewed by the hall director, the Assistant Housing Coordinator, the Housing Coordinator, and / or the Vice President for Student Services for necessary action.
+Resident complaints will be reviewed by the appropriate Housing Supervisor, the Assistant Housing Coordinator, the Director of Student Life, Dean of Students, and / or the Vice President for Student Services for necessary action.
 Additional restrictions may be imposed with financial sanctions during peak testing periods such as finals week.
 Generally, noise levels within the room should be audible only within the same room.
 Complaints regarding noise level should be referred to the resident assistant and / or the hall supervisor only after you have spoken to the party involved and attempted to work out the differences.